trebisky/Javascript/README.md

 I know this will make some people crazy, but it is actually a great way to do things -- so get with it!

+With the Makefile, what I do to start a new project is:

+* cp -var old new
+* cd new
+* make clean
+* edit the Makefile to add new npm packages if any
+* make